Jenna Dolan

 Jennifer Marie "Jenna" Dolan (born 1974) is a colonel in the United States Marine Corps Reserve and former fighter pilot.
 During the 2003 invasion of Iraq, she became the first woman to fly the McDonnell Douglas AV-8B Harrier II aircraft in combat.
 The First Lady of the United States, Michelle Obama, recognized Dolan's transition from the military to civilian workforce as an example for others to follow.
 Dolan plans to join a small group of civilian pilots that fly the Harrier at air shows.

 Early life

 Dolan grew up near Saint Paul, Minnesota with three older siblings.
-Her father and oldest brother were both pilots in the U.S. Marine Corps which Dolan credits for sparking her interest in aviation.
+Her father and oldest brother were both pilots in the U.S. Marine Corps.
+Her father served in the Vietnam war era and used to fly the Douglas A-4 Skyhawk.
+Dolan credits her father and brother for sparking her interest in aviation.
 She was active in athletics including gymnastics, waterskiing, and snow skiing.
 Dolan attended the Convent of the Visitation School, an independent, all-girls, Roman Catholic, college-preparatory school in Mendota Heights, Minnesota.